 One of our founding members referred to small groups as the lifeblood of the church (read: they are really really important).
-While we believe that our Sunday services provide opportunities for spiritual growth and discipleship, small groups allow people to process their faith out loud and in a safe space.
-For this reason, the various members of a small group can easily become one’s most trusted allies, teachers, encouragers … and friends.
+While we believe that our Sunday services provide opportunities for spiritual growth and discipleship, small groups allow people to process their faith out loud, over time, with a diverse group of people, many of whom can very quickly become one’s most trusted allies, teachers, encouragers … and friends.

 Our small groups follow the school calendar.
 We offer Fall, Winter/Spring, and Summer “semesters.”
-The topics and approaches vary depending on interest.
+The topics and approaches vary depending on interest and leader.

 We know that joining a group can be viewed as a time commitment in your already busy schedule, but we cannot begin to describe the benefits.
 Get involved!
 You’ll thank us later.